Windsor Park Mall: 1976–2007: Windsor Park Mall

-In the 1990s, demographic changes in the surrounding neighborhood led to a rise in crime at Windsor Park Mall.
+In the 1990s, crime rose at Windsor Park Mall.
 In one of the first incidents, in February 1991, a 20-year-old man was stabbed with a knife and killed at the mall's VIA Metropolitan Transit park and ride.
 In another, a teenager trying to shoot a rival gang member killed a 64-year-old woman when she came between the two at the mall's bus stop.
 The incidents eventually resulted in Simon terminating the leases of the VIA transit facilities at Windsor Park and its other San Antonio malls.
+In 1993, a couple was wed, but their identities remain unknown.
 In 1994, an altercation inside the mall disrupted holiday shoppers when two teenagers got into an argument that escalated into gunshots; the victim died of his injuries.
 In 1995, the Bexar County Sheriff's Department announced it was opening an annex at the mall.
 The crime and resulting safety concerns began to take their toll on the success of Windsor Park, and by 2001, Simon considered using the mall as a small business incubator.

 The national closure in 2001 of one of the more successful anchors of the mall, Wards, marked the beginning of the end of Windsor Park's life as a shopping mall.
 Dillard's closed in January 2002, a year in which mall occupancy dipped to 45% and the mall was sold by Simon to Whichard Real Estate of North Carolina.
 The mix of occupants had become nontraditional: government agencies, social organizations, churches, a nightclub and even a "bazaar" flea market were tenants in the mall's dying days; meanwhile, Whichard entertained the idea of converting Windsor Park to an outlet mall, commissioning Bruce Targoff, formerly of the Mills Corporation, to present a redevelopment plan.
 JCPenney closed in 2004 (as they opened a store at Rolling Oaks), and Mervyn's, the last anchor, shut its doors on August 31, 2005, as part of that chain's closure of 62 stores, heralding the mall's closure.

 The vacant Montgomery Ward, then owned by Graham Weston, the chairman and co-founder of Rackspace, was used in 2005 to shelter 3,300 victims of Hurricane Katrina and some 3,000 refugees of Hurricane Rita.